ansibleguy/haproxy_waf_coraza/README.md

 * **Note:** Most of the role's functionality can be opted in or out.

-  For all available options - see the default-config located in [the main defaults-file](https://github.com/ansibleguy/infra_haproxy/blob/latest/defaults/main/1_main.yml)!
+  For all available options - see the default-config located in [the main defaults-file](https://github.com/ansibleguy/haproxy_waf_coraza/blob/latest/defaults/main/1_main.yml)!

 * **Warning:** Not every setting/variable you provide will be checked for validity.
 Bad config might break the role!

-* **Info:** You need to configure the WAF-Applications yourself if HAProxy is not managed by the [ansibleguy/infra_haproxy]() Ansible-role!
+* **Info:** You need to configure the WAF-Applications yourself if HAProxy is not managed by the [ansibleguy/infra_haproxy](https://github.com/ansibleguy/infra_haproxy) Ansible-role (after setting `haproxy.waf.coraza.enable=true`)!

   You can do so by adding this line to the config: